grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 	8. Down The Hole
 	* (Consider making much shorter chapters -- maybe breaks by scene?)
 	* (Or, make the current chapters "sections" and then subdivide with unlabeled dividers)
-* [ ] preface:
+* [o] preface:
-	* move to the end, make it an afterword -- or just see comment in preface file about telling people right off they don't have to read it.
+	* [X] move to the end, make it an afterword -- or just see comment in preface file about telling people right off they don't have to read it.
-	* consider adding a note about needing an editor/ beta version. (see comment in preface file)
-	* remove preface to the preface
+	* [X] remove preface to the preface
-	* add a graf at the end about how the reader should pass on the book (especially if they made it to that paragraph).
-See notes about this in promotion.
+	* [ ] [//]: # (Add a graf about how you are sure you need an editor, but an editor is not a luxury I have --- and honestly, given a lot of books I read these days, it seems like maybe good editors are becoming few and far between.
+Until it gets an editor, it will remain in beta version.
+This note could probably go at the end, to replace the too many fucks given line.)
-	* consider adding bit referencing mice loving running on wheel research (since that was in the removed bicycle race scene) -- how mechanical moving things might be a deeply mammalian thing
+	* [X] consider adding bit referencing mice loving running on wheel research (since that was in the removed bicycle race scene) -- how mechanical moving things might be a deeply mammalian thing
+	* [ ] [//]: # (Maybe the preface should be less/not about this first part of the 20th Century generation thing and more about motorcycles.
+You could talk about how motorcycles are on the verge of going almost entirely electric --- and I understand why given the performance metrics, quiet, and most of all simplicity.
+But what if the pure mechanical pleasure of riding a motorcycle gets lost?
+I always want to ask riders of electric motorcycles: don't you miss shifting?
+Don't you miss the oneness with the bike you have when you learn to use a clutch?
+Mechanical pleasure might be something far more deeply ingrained in mammals than we suspect --- mice who choose to run on the wheel in the woods for instance.
+The bicycle and the old submarines totally tapped into this magic.
+This book is an attempt to capture the pure mechanical pleasures like that in novel form, and use it to tell a good story.]
+	* [ ] [//]: # (Maybe it's worth pointing out that the technology that drove old submarines is essentially the same that drives out newest hybrid cars.
+It's not the technology itself that is disappointing --- it will be hard to regret a shift away from fossil-fuel burning machines --- but the disassociation from mechanical things, and the rise of intelligent machines that don't require a human operator at the mechanical level.)
+	* [X] [//]: # (Or maybe you should use this space to tie it to how exciting staring at dials can be --- maybe even reference China Syndrome.
+Actually, that seems pretty strong --- use that as an argument for why mechanical-based stories are compelling?)
 * [X] postscript / license header:
 	* add something about how it's under on open license and will remain so (possibly say something about wanting to give back to open source community but I'm not much of a programmer. and this book was written entirely with open source tools.)
 		* Put this at the end of the book, just ahead of the license